Contents

 workerThe background worker loop, not the HTTP service.

 In serve and dev, runServe builds the economy from the environment and mounts the handler.
-It passes three things into createServer: the purchase-webhook handler, the Config, and the clock.
-Those last two are what activate the verification gate — so a genuine callback is persisted and a forged or stale one is rejected before it changes anything.
+It passes the purchase-webhook handler and the ports bag into createServer.
+The bag’s secrets and config are what activate the verification gate, so a genuine callback is persisted and a forged or stale one is rejected before it changes anything.

 });

 On Bun and Deno, the Fetch handler is served directly.
-On Node, the entry bridges node:http requests into web Request/Response objects so the same Fetch-only handler runs unchanged — which is exactly why this translation lives in scripts/ and the rest of src/ stays runtime-agnostic.
+On Node, the entry bridges node:http requests into web Request/Response objects so the same Fetch-only handler runs unchanged.
+This translation lives in scripts/, and the rest of src/ stays runtime-agnostic.

 What’s stubbed versus production-grade

-The HTTP edge itself — the routing, the wire codec, the webhook gate, the status mapping — is the real thing the tests exercise (test/server.test.ts covers /submit, the HMAC and freshness checks, the leak-proof error body, and both probes).
+The HTTP edge (the routing, the wire codec, the webhook gate, the status mapping) is what the tests exercise: test/server.test.ts covers /submit, the HMAC and freshness checks, the leak-proof error body, and both probes.

-The runtime bridge in scripts/main.ts is honest dev plumbing, not a hardened gateway.
-It reads the whole request body into memory before handing it over, applies no rate limiting or request-size cap, and the Node path is a minimal node:http translation.
-In a real deployment you'd typically sit this behind a reverse proxy that owns TLS, limits, and timeouts.
-The service's job is the economy boundary; the front door is the host's.
+The bridge in scripts/main.ts is dev plumbing, not a hardened gateway.
+It reads the whole request body into memory before handing it over — capped at the same byte ceiling and read deadline the server enforces — and wires no rate limiter by default.
+The Node path is a minimal node:http translation.
+In a real deployment you’d typically sit this behind a reverse proxy that owns TLS and connection limits.

 See also